The Step 1 Self-Assessment: How to Read Your Report

-The score is calculated using the performance of Self-Assessment-takers that are within weeks of their actual USMLE® Step 1 exam date as a reference.
+The score is calculated using the performance of self-assessment-takers that are within weeks of their actual USMLE Step 1 exam date as a reference.
 For more information regarding the score calculation, check out this blog post.

 If you did not complete all four blocks of the self-assessment, you will not receive a 3-digit score.*

-Relative strengths and weaknesses
+Your strengths and weaknesses

-Your score report includes your relative strengths and weaknesses based on your performance in the self-assessment.
+The report includes your relative strengths and weaknesses based on your performance in the self-assessment.
 These are broken down by discipline and organ system.
 They include a percentage that represents how often each item appears on the exam and shows how you performed in each area.

 *Didn’t complete the self-assessment?
 You’ll still get a report